Iamshashvat/liquidity-sprinkle-sdk/README.md

-# Liquidity Sprinker Sdk
+# Liquidity Sprinkle Sdk

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+Sprinkle sdk is a money lego used to create cross chain disperse with swap functionality.

 ## Please use the following instruction to setup, test and deploy the project

 ## Send Request to the Connext Cross-Chain

-To call Sprinkler disperse function, the user contract needs to do the following step:-
+To call Sprinkle disperse function, the user contract needs to do the following step:-

 ```sh
 #  contract address variable